downfromthetrees/the_magic_eye/README.md

 * If you want to stop MAGIC_EYE_BOT for any reason, just demod it.
 You can safely demod/remod it at any time without affecting your database of images.

-* Magic Eye detects images based on greyscale gradients, if you're interested in the math you can [read more about the algorithm](docs/image_detection.md)).
-It's a great technique, however no image detection is perfect so on rare occasions it can misdetect images AND when it does the images may not look anything like each other.
-It isn't a bug, what's important to remember is it just doesn't "see" the image like your eyes and brain do.
+* Magic Eye detects images based on greyscale gradients, if you're interested in what that means you can [read about the algorithm](docs/image_detection.md)).
+It's a great technique, however no image detection is perfect.
+On rare occasions it can misdetect images AND when it does the images may not look anything like each other.
+It isn't a bug, the algorithm just doesn't "see" the image like your eyes and brain do.
 On the other side - if an image is cropped slightly it may no longer match the original.
 It's a trade off, and you can tweak the tolerance in the settings.

 * You can reply to MAGIC_EYE_BOT with `clear` and it'll remove the image from it's database.
-This can be is handy for problematic images that match a little aggressively (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)), or if it's being annoying for any reason.
+This can be is handy for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)), but you can use it for any reason.

 ## Settings